telerik/winforms-docs/visual-studio-integration/install-using-nuget.md

 You need to add the Telerik package server (https://nuget.telerik.com/nuget) to the package sources in visual studio.

+>note The improved Telerik NuGet v3 is now available for beta testing at [https://nuget.telerik.com/v3/index.json](https://nuget.telerik.com/v3/index.json).
+The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+You are welcome to try it.

 1. First open the __Options__ window:

 	![installation-deployment-and-distribution-install-using-nuget 002](images/installation-deployment-and-distribution-install-using-nuget002.png)